julianperrott/FishingFun/Readme.md

 Requires: Dot net framework 4.7 https://dotnet.microsoft.com/download/dotnet-framework, this should automatically be installed with visual studio.

+## 3. Build and run the Bot

-## 3. Double click on the solution file to open it: "C:\FishingFun\source\FishingFun.sln", or open it from visual studio.
+Double click on the solution file to open it: "C:\FishingFun\source\FishingFun.sln", or open it from visual studio.

 Once loaded click the Start button, this should build and run the project FishingFun.UI.
 Alternatively use F5 or menu 'Debug -> Start Debugging'.